besiobu/data-science-portfolio/global-terrorism/README.md

 | Southeast Asia | 4 355 |
 | Eastern Europe | 2 215 |

-* The city were the most people die in terrorist attacks is `Baghdad, Iraq`.
+* The city where the most people die in terrorist attacks is `Baghdad, Iraq`.

 * The attacks that kill the most people are `explosions` and `armed assault`.